bahiazul/redsys-virtual-pos/README.md

 **Redsys Virtual POS** is an *unofficial* standalone PHP library to handle payments through the spanish payment service Redsys.

-> **NOTE:** This library is still under development and not suited to be used in production yet.
-Consider yourself warned!
+> **NOTE:** This library its been used in production for over a year now (as Oct.
+2015) but its still under development and its functionality is subject to change.

 Prerequisites
 -------------